nanosoftonline/clean-flutter/README.md

 ```

-We now need to create the implementation of this interface.
-We'll use the same file to hold the implementation of this interface.
+Using TDD, we'll create the implementation of this interface.
+We'll use the same file to hold the implementation.

 The whole process of TDD can be broken down into these steps:

 * Write test code, but it doesn’t compile (of course).
 * Write production code to make test compile.
 * Write test code that compiles but fails an assertion.
-* Write production code to make test pass.
+* Write production code to pass assertion.

 Let's write the first test.
 ```dart